Free Markets Open Minds

 A series of destination-based, weekend-long retreats to connect selected members with thought leaders from business, academia, and policy.
 Applications are now open for our early 2018 Treks.Learn More

 Understanding both the ideas and the stories behind free markets.

 From Adam Smith and Alexander Hamilton, to F.A.
 Hayek and Milton Friedman, to the leading scholars of today…Smith Soc members are focused on both classical and modern ideas about economics and liberty.

-READ LIKE A BOSS Moral Lessons on Capitalism from Its Greatest Champions and Fiercest Opponents This book provides some answers through seminal readings on the nature, purpose, and effects of capitalism as understood by its most influential expositors, both historical and contemporary.
+READ LIKE A BOSS Moral Lessons on Capitalism from Its Greatest Champions and Fiercest Opponents Edited by the Executive Director of the BB&T Center for the Study of Capitalism at Wake Forest, the official reader of the Adam Smith Society provides perspectives on free market thought through readings on the nature, purpose, and effects of capitalism.
 In addition to Adam Smith himself, the selections gathered here include essays and excerpts by thinkers ranging from Locke and Rousseau to Hayek and Cass Sunstein.
-All are chosen and arranged to highlight the ways that capitalism bears on a set of fundamental human concerns: liberty, equality, social order, virtue and motivation.

 Exploring how governments, regulators, and businesses shape markets and industries.